loyboy/loyboy/README.md

 <h3>Emmanuel Ephraim</h3>
 I develop scalable and robust solutions within tech.
 I also have a comprehensive background in architecting cloud systems that have high throughput and high performance.
 I mostly work on both web development and editing existing UI designs.
-Designing something novel and fast 🚀 is my main aim, be it wthin the frontend, backend or database.
+Designing something novel and fast 🚀 is my main aim, be it within the frontend, backend or database.

 <h4>Tech stack</h4>
 <div align="center" style="display: inline-flex; gap: 4;">